 Step 2: Register and request your letter of invitation.

-Registration will open in mid-February.
-You will be asked if you need a Letter of Invitation when you register for MINExpo.
-Please indicate that you do need one, provide your date of birth and passport number, and your Letter of Invitation will be emailed to you after you complete your registration.
+Exhibitor registration is open and general registration will open in April.
+You will be asked if you need a Letter of Invitation when you register for MINExpo®.
+Please provide your date of birth and passport number, and your Letter of Invitation will be emailed to you after you complete your registration.
 Print the Letter of Invitation in color and submit it to the U.S. Embassy/Consulate with your visa application.
 You must register for MINExpo to receive the Letter of Invitation.

 Please note that this letter is supplementary information that explains an applicant’s intended travel purpose.
 U.S. Embassy officers look at the totality of an applicant’s personal and professional situation—the letter itself will not guarantee your application’s approval.